Klins101/CORALL/README.md

 - Klinsmann Agyei - k.agyei@herts.ac.uk

 ## Citation
-If you use COLM in your research, please cite:
+If you use CORALL in your research, please cite:
 ```
 [Citation details will be added after publication]
 ```